kamallamarti/Cloud-Resume-Challenge-Azure/README.md

 Whether you're an Azure veteran or a newcomer, I hope that my project serves as inspiration and aid for your cloud computing journey.
-If you require assistance or have any questions, feel free to drop a message.:)
+If you require assistance or have any questions, feel free to drop a message :)